 Reagents should be at room temperature when used.
 Deparaffinise and rehydrate paraffin-embedded tissue sections.
 Pre-treatment (optional) with HIER (Heat Induced Epitope Retrieval) or enzymatic digestion.
-Tissue sections have to be completely covered with the different reagents in order to avoid drying out.
-Preparation of the chromogenic substrate working solution (with MON-APP110 only): Add 2 drops (60 $\mu$ l) of Permanent Red Concentrate to one bottle of Permanent Red Buffer (substrate buffer) and mix.
-This solution should be used directly after preparation.
+The tissue sections have to be completely covered with the different reagents in order to avoid drying out.
+Preparation of the chromogenic substrate AEC working solution (with MON-APP114 only): Add 2 drops (100 μl) of AEC Concentrate to one bottle of AEC Substrate Buffer and mix thoroughly.
+Preparation of the chromogenic substrate DAB working solution (with MON-APP115 only):